algabanif/Path-Planning/README.md

 neighboring cells in a single move is eight.

 # Requirements
-Formulate the searching problem
+Formulate the searching problem\n
-Define a data structure
+Define a data structure\n
-Write a Python function implementing A* Algorithm Generate random module to test the program randomly Generate GUI to represent the output
+Write a Python function implementing A* Algorithm\n Generate random module to test the program randomly\n Generate GUI to represent the output\n
-Draw a figure summarizing the average time, the worst case, the best case
+Draw a figure summarizing the average time, the worst case, the best case\n